 Making way for our intuition is such an important factor, as it allows us to access knowledge that is not just “rehashed” thought.
-It comes from the part of ourselves which “knows better” than us just trying to figure stuff out.
+It comes from the part of ourselves that “knows better” than us just trying to figure stuff out.

 It is such a fascinating and remarkable part of our being that it is still a mystery to science.
 Lying in the in-between zone of our emotions and rational thought, its very unpredictability accounts for its mysterious nature.
 Science has messed around with this concept for quite some time and will continue to do so.

 What is important is its ability to provide us with some astonishing revelations regarding our present needs and challenges.
-In fact, it is able to bypass our concrete rational, logical mind, and get right to the essence of the subject at hand.
+In fact, it is able to bypass our concrete rational, logical minds, and get right to the essence of the subject at hand.
 It is beyond language, and taps into our emotional, feeling nature.
 When it goes against our rational thought, we know we are on the right track.

 Scientifically, it has been traced to the part of our brain where the pineal gland is located.
 Showing up in moments of inspiration, it ignites our vision and allows us to see beyond the ordinary.
 Our intuition is actually a meeting place for our mental, emotional, psychic, and spiritual factors.